rafaelaalvesn/rafaelaalvesn/README.md

 <hr>

-🌅 **Hobbies e Interesses:**
+🌅 **Hobbies and Interests:**
-- Apaixonada em ver o pôr do sol, a lua e mirantes
+- I really enjoy watching sunsets, the moon, and viewpoints.
-- Mestre em The Sims 2
+- Master of The Sims 2
-- Casa: Corvinal  🔵⚪
+- House: Ravenclaw 🔵⚪
 <hr>

 🌐 **Conecte-se:**